psalaets/ps-if/README.md

 #### ps-cool-down-millis

-Angular expression (evaluated once).
+Optional Angular expression (evaluated once).
 Once children have been hidden for this many milliseconds, directive acts like ngIf.
+If omitted, directive will act like ngShow forever.

 ## Install